edemaine/svgtiler/examples/chess/README.md

   * JSX notation for creating and composing symbols
   * `svgtiler.background` for rendering a background white rectangle
-* [CoffeeScript file](graph.coffee) for rendering the graph of attacks, illustrating more advanced `svgtiler.postprocess` usage.
+* [CoffeeScript file](graph.coffee) for rendering the graph of attacks, illustrating more advanced `export postprocess` usage.

 ## Piece Shapes